hiddenslate-dev/aktives-dataset-2022/README.md

-# Repository for the Emognition AKTIVES Dataset 2022
+# Repository for the AKTIVES Dataset 2022

 ## Description